 What is an Electric Induction Hob?

 At its core, an electric induction hob is a sophisticated cooking surface that uses electromagnetic energy to heat your food.
 Unlike traditional gas stoves that rely on an open flame, or conventional electric hobs that use radiant heat from an element, induction hobs heat the cookware directly.
 This isn’t just a minor difference; it’s a fundamental shift that brings a host of benefits, making your cooking faster, more precise, and remarkably safer.
 Think of it as a smart, responsive partner in your culinary adventures.
+For induction hobs buying guides on this site.

 The Magic Behind the Heat: How Electric Induction Hobs Work